Table of Contents

 If you can see in the Validation page that your label is performing poorly, there are various ways to improve its performance.
 See here to understand more.

-What does the red circle next to my label indicate?
+What does the red dial next to my label or entity indicate?
 How do I get rid of it?

-The little red dials next to each label indicate whether more examples are needed for Re:infer to accurately estimate the label's performance.
-The dial starts to disappear as you provide more training examples and will disappear completely once you reach 25 examples.
-After this, Re:infer will be able to effectively evaluate the performance of a given label and may return a performance warning if the label is not healthy.
+The little red dials next to each label/entity indicate whether more examples are needed for the platform to accurately estimate the label/entity's performance.
+The dials start to disappear as you provide more training examples and will disappear completely once you reach 25 examples.

 Should I avoid labelling empty/uninformative verbatims?